When did your love of books begin?

 When did you start to have the wish to become an author?

-How have you found the process for fitting an author?
+How have you found the process for becoming an author?

 What would you say to those wanting to become an author?

-What do you love about the writing/reading community?
+What do you love approximately the writing/reading community?

 If you could say anything to your readers what would it be?